San Jose Alcohol Detox Program

 Patients suffering from alcohol dependence can take medications to manage their dangerous symptoms, such as anticonvulsants to prevent seizures.
 In addition to these medications, patients also receive medications that help manage the discomfort from less-dangerous yet still unpleasant symptoms.

-During the entire process, the staff is available 24/7 to attend to all of our clients’ needs.
+During the entire alcohol detox process, the staff is available 24/7 to attend to all of our clients’ needs.
 In addition to our physician partners, there are therapists to help patients navigate the emotional aspects of the detox process.
 Support and individual care are essential for a successful detox, and that’s what we offer to every one of our clients.
 During the entire process, patients have access to high-end, luxury amenities, and surroundings.
 We also offer a limited number of beds so that every client receives the individual care they need and deserve.

 The Importance of Professionally Supervised Detox

 It is absolutely essential to detox in a professionally-supervised setting if you suffer from alcohol dependence.
 Like with any other substance addiction, detoxing with the support of a professional staff always increases the chances of a successful, long-term recovery, and reduces the risk of relapse.
 Because symptoms can be uncomfortable, some people relapse during the process when they undergo it alone, simply to find relief.
 At Wellness, we provide care and oversight that offers relief of symptoms as well as accountability, which significantly reduces this risk.

 However, more important than the comfort, a professionally supervised detox offers is the safety it offers.
 Unlike many drugs, alcohol withdrawal can be fatal.
 It is impossible to predict whether or not you will suffer potentially life-threatening seizures.
 Even if you believe you won’t have them, alcohol withdrawal seizures can happen at any point during detox.
 That’s why it is so essential to detox from alcohol in a monitored setting.
 It’s where these life-threatening effects of withdrawal are prevented and managed safely.
 If you want or need to stop drinking and you need help to do so, call Wellness Retreat Recovery today for information about our detox program for patients who suffer from alcohol dependence.